Han Xiangzi: Legends

-According to 17th Century novel Han Xianzi Quanzhuan 韓湘子全傳 (The Story of Han Xiangzi: The Alchemical Adventures of a Daoist Immortal), Han Xiangzi was a son of Han Hui, the elder brother of Han Yu (a famous statesman and poet from Tang Dynasty).
+According to the 17th century novel Han Xianzi Quanzhuan 韓湘子全傳 (The Story of Han Xiangzi: The Alchemical Adventures of a Daoist Immortal), Han Xiangzi was a son of Han Hui, the elder brother of Han Yu (a famous statesman and poet from Tang Dynasty).
 After the death of Han Hui and his wife, Xiangzi was raised in Han Yu’s household, as if he was Han Yu’s son.
 Han Yu had great expectations of his nephew, unfortunately the latter had no intention of entering government service.
 Instead he liked to cultivate himself according to Taoist doctrine.

 Han Yu then married his nephew to Lin Luying, the daughter of scholar Lin, in hopes that Xiangzi would forget his pursuit of Taoism and have more interest in worldly matters.
 However, Han Xiangzi never impregnated his wife, and several years later he ran away from home to join Lü Dongbin and Zhongli Quan.
 After Han Xiangzi successfully became immortal, he returned to earth to deliver his uncle, his aunt and his wife (so they could become immortals too).
 After several failed attempts to break Han Yu’s Confucian obstinacy, Xiangzi finally delivered him after saving his uncle’s life from a snowstorm at Languan (Blue Pass).
 Later he did the same to his aunt and wife.